Sony A6100: settings, tips and tricks

 Sets the initial magnification scale when playing back enlarged images.

 Enlarge Initial Position

 Sets the initial position when enlarging an image in playback.
 You can select either the image center or the focus position.

 Continuously plays back images shot using interval shooting.

 You can create movies from still images produced by interval shooting using the computer software Imaging Edge.
 You cannot create movies from the still images on the camera.

 PB Speed for interval

-Sets the playback speed for still images during Continuous PB for interval.
+Sets the playback speed for still images during Continuous PB for an interval.

 MENU – playback options – page 2 (Playback settings page 3)